 Almost all research needs to consider ethics.
 In most cases this relates to the ethical consideration of how the data will be collected.
 In this section you should outline your awareness and understanding of ethical issues associated with your research proposal.
 You should consider the rights of those being researched (including informed consent), your responsibility, and how the data will be collected, stored and disposed of.
 You should indicate whether your proposal will require approval from an ethics committee and if so, which one.

 For more information about research and ethics at Massey University visit research ethics.

 You may need to consider how the information you discover will be shared with the wider (research/academic) community.
 In most cases, a written document (report, research paper, thesis or journal article) is an appropriate means of communicating your findings.
 If your research is intended to assist a broader audience (for example specific members of the community), other forms to disseminate your knowledge could include conference presentations, pamphlets, musical/theatrical performance, film or general media articles.

 It is important to convince your reader of the validity of your research.
 You need to communicate enthusiasm and confidence for the research, arguing clearly as to the contribution it will make to the subject area and discipline in general.
 This is sometimes a separate section; in other instances it forms part of the introduction or background.

 A timeline that estimates how long each task will take helps determine the scope of your research and if it is achievable within a given timeframe.
 Your research proposal timeline should include time allocation for a detailed literature review, time for approval from ethics committee, reviewing or testing of research design, data collection and analysis and writing up of findings.

-It is important to be realistic with the timeframe, consider if you are able to dedicate full time work to the research, of if it is to be conducted while you are studying other papers, working part or full time or have family commitments.
+It is important to be realistic with the timeframe; consider if you are able to dedicate full time work to the research, if it is to be conducted while you are studying other courses, working part or full time, or have family commitments.

 It is important to include all references you have used when writing your proposal.
 This demonstrates that you are serious about your research and have invested both time and thought into the process.